The Storms of Chai: Plot

 The Claw of Naar is the evil wand of power used by Agarash the Damned during his ancient conquest of Magnamund.
-After retrieving it in Vampirium, the reader handed it over to the Elder Magi who tried to destroy it.
+After retrieving it in Vampirium, the protagonist handed it over to the Elder Magi who tried to destroy it.
 That was 18 years ago, but Elder Magi are still trying to figure out how to annihilate it.

-The reader is now living in the new Kai Monastery on the Isle of Lorn and receives grim news: several hordes of Agarashi have been spotted all over Magnamund.
+The protagonist is now living in the new Kai Monastery on the Isle of Lorn and receives grim news: several hordes of Agarashi have been spotted all over Magnamund.
 Lone Wolf, the Supreme Grand Master of the Kai Order, dispatches his six Grand Masters to missions across the world to investigate and stop the menaces.

 One of those hordes of Agarashi is marching towards the country of Chai, ruled by the young Khea-khan Lao Tin.
 The reason: one of the gems that embellish the Khea-khan's throne is the Eye of Agarash, a stone that can be coupled with the Claw of Naar to increase its destructive power.
-The reader's mission is to retrieve the Eye of Agarash before their enemies.
+The protagonist's mission is to retrieve the Eye of Agarash before their enemies.
 But that is the easy part: bringing back the gem to the Elder Magi, with Agarashi roaming the land of Chai, is where the real challenge resides for the reader.